Lydia-Strough/Lydia-Strough_Python_100DaysOfCode/Day4/Project/rock_paper_scissors/README.md

 ## Introduction

 Welcome to the Rock, Paper, Scissors Game!
 This project is part of my progress through the "100 Days of Code" bootcamp, specifically on Day 4.
-The purpose of this project is to create an interactive text-based game where players...
+The purpose of this project is to create an interactive text-based game where players can enjoy a classic game of Rock, Paper, Scissors against the computer.

 ## Technology Stack